Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Hamiltonian diagonalization algorithms

 \subsubsection{Arnoldi iteration}

-The improved gradient descent is a nonlinear optimization on a two-dimensional Krylov space, spanned by $\mathcal{K}_2:=\mathrm{lin}\{\ket{\psi_k},H\ket{\psi_k}\}$.
-We can improve on this method by enlarging the size of the Krylov basis $\mathcal{K}_L = \mathrm{lin}\{\ket{\psi_k}, H\ket{\psi_{k}},\ldots,H^{L-1}\ket{\psi_{k}}\}$, implementing an Arnoldi-like diagonalization method\ \cite{Arnoldi1951}.
-Just like in Section\ \ref{sec:Arnoldi}, the goal is to construct two matrices $A$ and $N$ that keep track of the matrix elements of the Hamiltonian operator, and the scalar products between Krylov vectors.
-Solving the generalized eigenvalue equation\ \eqref{eq:2d-generalized-eigenvalues} provides a vector $\mathbf{v}\in\mathbb{C}^L$ with which to compute the next approximation to the problem $\psi_{k+1}$.
+The obvious improvement to gradient descent is to enlarge the Krylov basis $\mathcal{K}_L = \mathrm{lin}\{\ket{\psi_k}, H\ket{\psi_{k}},\ldots,H^{L-1}\ket{\psi_{k}}\}$ used at each step of the iteration.
+The result is an Arnoldi method\ \cite{Arnoldi1951} that estimates the energy functional using two matrices, $A$ and $N$, containing the matrix elements of $H$ and the identity computed in the Krylov basis.
+This reformulates the problem of diagonalizing an exponentially large matrix—whose size scales with the number of qubits—into a generalized eigenvalue problem within the Krylov subspace.
+The dimensionality of this subspace is controlled by the number of Krylov vectors, typically just 5 to 10 in practice, yielding a substantial computational advantage over direct diagonalization.
+Solving equation\ \eqref{eq:2d-generalized-eigenvalues} provides the coefficients $\mathbf{v}_{k+1}\in\mathbb{C}^L$ of the best approximation $\psi_{k+1}$ to the solution, with which to restart the process.

-Unlike conventional Arnoldi or Lanczos methods, we have to work in a scenario of limited precision.
-This means that we cannot construct a perfectly orthogonal basis, or orthogonalize a set of existing Krylov vectors in MPS form---any linear combination of MPS is subject to some truncation and rounding errors---.
-The solution to this is to keep track of the scalar products of the basis in a separate matrix $N$.
+The idea of using an extended Krylov basis is not new.
+For instance, GMRES methods have been developed for QTT formalisms~\cite{Corona2017, Coulaud2022} using Oseledets' single-site updates.
+However, unlike conventional vector-based Arnoldi or Lanczos frameworks, we have to work in a scenario of limited precision introduced by the tensor-train truncation, demanding further consideration.
+First, one must realize that it is not possible to construct a perfectly orthogonal basis, or orthogonalize a set of existing Krylov vectors in MPS form---any linear combination of MPS is subject to some truncation and rounding errors---.
+Ignoring this fact and applying directly Lanczos or GMRES recurrences can lead to numerical instabilities.
+The answer is to keep track of the loss of orthogonalitiy by storing all scalar products of the basis in a separate matrix $N$, as we did above.

-However, there are other strategies from iterative methods that can be reused.
-In particular, we implement the Arnoldi iteration with an implicit restart technique.
-In our approach, the algorithm starts with one vector $\psi_0$, and progressively we grow the Krylov basis $\mathcal{K}_L$ from $L=1$ up to a size which may be either $L_{\mathrm{max}}$, or a smaller size, if we detect that the approximate Krylov vector $H^{L}\ket{\psi_{k}}$ is not exactly linearly independent of the others, i.e., the matrix $N$ becomes singular for size $L+1$.
-At this point, we solve the generalized eigenvalue problem\ \eqref{eq:2d-generalized-eigenvalues} and use the best eigenstate as $\ket{\psi_{k+1}}$.